-Buildings should add to a sense of enclosure around the public realm and augment the form of the street wall by contributing to its rhythm and variety.
+Buildings should add to a sense of enclosure around wall by contributing to its rhythm and variety.
 Smaller lots lead to inherently more walkable, exciting places.
 Buildings on larger lots should break up building massing, divide into separate and unique destinations at street-level, and use texturing of materials and signage, repetition of multiple doors, decorative windows, and prominent entrances to contribute to a fine-grained environment.

-ii.
-Scale building mass to context
+Scale building mass to content